crcandia/candia_lab/content/en/home/image.md

 # Order that this section appears on the page.
 weight: 10

-title: Computational Research in Social Science Lab
+title: CRiSS-LAB
-subtitle: Network science, AI, and behavioral data for public-impact research
+subtitle: Computational Research in Social Science Lab | Network science, AI, and behavioral data for public-impact research

 design: